pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/messaging/mqtt/_index.md

 ##### receive()

 This method receives an incoming message and removes it from the queue.
-It takes the correlationId and a waiting timeout in milliseconds as input parameters.
+It takes the context and a waiting timeout in milliseconds as input parameters.
 It returns a message envelope containing the received message.

 {{< tabsection >}}
   {{< include "./__code8_node.md" >}}